Victor Chang: Memorial

+In April 2012, Australia Post released a commemorative postcard and postage stamp featuring a portrait of Dr Chang.

 Legacy

-In 1984, Chang founded the Victor Chang Foundation to grant funds in two areas that he felt passionate about: education and innovation in the fields of cardiology and cardiothoracic surgery.
+In 1984, Chang founded the Victor Chang Foundation to grant funds in two areas he felt passionate about: education and innovation in cardiology and cardiothoracic surgery.
 The foundation continues today under the leadership of his daughter Vanessa Chang.

-On 15 February 1994, the Victor Chang Cardiac Research Institute, a body intended to focus on researching "the prevention, diagnosis and treatment of heart muscle diseases", was launched by Prime Minister Paul Keating with Kerry Packer as its patron.
-The "Dr Victor Chang Science Labs" in Christian Brothers' High School are named after him.
-In 1999, Prime Minister John Howard announced Chang as Australian of the Century at the People's Choice Awards after a decision between two Australian larrikins and two lifesavers.
+On 15 February 1994, the Dr. Victor Chang Cardiac Research Institute, a body intended to focus on researching "the prevention, diagnosis, and treatment of heart muscle diseases," was launched by Prime Minister Paul Keating with Kerry Packer as its patron.
+The Dr. Victor Chang Science Labs in Christian Brothers' High School are named after him.

+In 1999, Prime Minister John Howard announced Chang as Australian of the Century at the People's Choice Awards.
 Swimmer Dawn Fraser, cricketer Donald Bradman, and ophthalmologist Fred Hollows were other contenders.

-In St Vincent's Hospital, the Victor Chang Lowy Packer Building was established in 2008 with $35 million from the state government and $45 million in corporate and private donations.
+In St Vincent's Hospital, the Dr. Victor Chang Lowy Packer Building was established in 2008 with $35 million from the state government and $45 million in corporate and private donations.
 Mary, Crown Princess of Denmark officially opened the building and declared that Chang "was an original thinker and saw the need for research and the development of heart assist devices and, not least, he is known for his legendary caring for his patients and their families".
 In Time magazine's "A Golden Anniversary" article, which lists people who have shaped the last "50 Years in the South Pacific" (1959–2009), Chang was listed as the figure of 1979–1989.

 In 2017, a Sydney Ferries Emerald-class ferry was named Victor Chang.
+Minor planet 24450 was named after him.
+On 21 November 2023, Google celebrated his 87th birthday with a Google Doodle.

 Personal life

 Chang met his wife Ann Simmons in 1966.
 He was the on-call emergency physician at St. Anthony's Hospital in North Cheam, London, where Ann took herself after being taken unwell at a party.
 They had 3 children: Vanessa, Matthew, and Marcus.

-Cars "provided a chance for Dad to get away from it all; they were his hobby and his opportunity to relax", He restored a 1950's MG TF, and enjoyed the opportunity to vigorously drive many cars, including his 1982 Citroën CX Prestige and several Porsches.
+According to his children, he enjoyed driving, saying that cars "provided a chance for Dad to get away from it all; they were his hobby and his opportunity to relax".
+He restored a 1950s MG TF, and enjoyed the opportunity to vigorously drive many cars, including his 1982 Citroën CX Prestige and several Porsches.

 Chang had two younger siblings: sister Frances and brother Anthony.
-He was irreligious but was known to ask Sister Bernice to say a prayer for his patients and was known for his compassion.
+He was not religious but was known to ask the hospital's nun, Sister Bernice, to say a prayer for his patients and was known for his compassion.